devfsblock/OA-docs/docs/platform/core-features.md

 title: Core Features
 ---

-# Core Features: A Detailed Overview of the OANICAI Platform
+# A Detailed Overview of the OANICAI Platform

 OANICAI's platform is designed with distinct interfaces and functionalities tailored to the needs of its diverse user base: submitters, labelers, and validators.
 Each interface is optimized for specific workflows while maintaining seamless integration across the entire ecosystem.